daviddlaiton/IntelCostTest/prueba/readme.md

 # Intel Cost Test

 This test was only made with JS, HTML and CSS.
+All the JS done is in "buscador.js" file"